 What It Does

-The white cane has a very long useful life, with a changeable wear pad on the point of the cane.
-The electronics are designed using the most durable materials possible.
+The sturdy white cane features a replaceable wear pad on the point of the cane.
+Also, the device and electronics are made with the most durable materials possible, ensuring a long, durable life.